k1rbyd/Blockz-LedgerPay/README.md

-# Blockz - UPI Transaction Simulation
+# Blockz LedgerPay : A Ledger-Based Transaction System

 ## Introduction
 **Blockz** is a simulated **UPI (Unified Payments Interface) transaction system** that allows users to register, log in, send money, and check transaction history.
 It incorporates **secure authentication, real-time balance management, and transaction tracking** to mimic real-world online banking experiences.